AlexanderLago/Wealth-Effect-on-Labor-Supply-/README.md

 # Wealth-Effect-on-Labor-Supply-
 In this project I use Lagrangians to find labor supply.

+This is a problem of constrained optimization.

-I use for loops, various functions, and various programming techniques to get a final result
+I use for loops, various functions, and various programming techniques to get a final result.

 PROJECT SUMMARY: